CocoaPods/CocoaPods/README.md

     $ pod help setup

       pod setup
-        Creates a directory at `~/.cocoa-pods` which will hold your spec-repos.
+        Creates a directory at `~/.cocoa-pods' which will hold your spec-repos.
-        In addition, it will create a clone of the public ‘master’ spec-repo.
+        This is where it will create a clone of the public `master' spec-repo.

 ### Managing PodSpec files